mat128/openstack-vagrant/README.md

 ## Development

-To work on the `vagrant-openstack` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the dependencies:
+To work on the `vagrant-openstack-cloud-provider` plugin, clone this repository out, and use [Bundler](http://gembundler.com) to get the
+dependencies:

 ```
 $ bundle